RescueSocial/Case_Fixers_Depp_Heard_Influence_Witnesses/Unseen Witnesses-Victims - Playbook/README.md

 This is sadly actually a very scary experience that feels (or is) extortionary.
 It meanwhile, continues.
 This is further a warning to everyone to know how to refute these manipulations and interferences.
 <br>Protecting witnesses/victims is essential, but sadly it's been forced upon the victims themselves to understand/recognize, which is difficult.
-<br>As seen, even people with doctoral degrees are studying this case and how it impacted society.
+- <i>As seen, even people with doctoral university degrees are studying this case and how it impacted society.
+Yet, this part of the Playbook is from experience and is less known by younger generations accustomed to search engines.
+Without 'real' journalism and no protections for the less-powerful victims, there's less awareness.</i>

 When donations, paychecks/nonpaychecks, supporters, friends, are thrown around with 'sides' (there really is no 'side'), it becomes difficult to ever respond to.
 It becomes, blackmail, including through 2ndary parties.
 <br>Again, it's essential to understand how influential these cases are to society/to the victims lives themselves and to never stop talking to your witnesses/other victims (and Your Friends) - if possible.